ellisonbg/py4science/book/whirlwind_tour.rst

    leg.get_frame().set_alpha(0.5)
    plt.show()

-In addition to the temporal solution to the ODE, we are often interested in doing a phase-plane analysis to find the equilibrium points and visualize the flows.
+In addition to the temporal solution of the ODE, we are often interested in doing a phase-plane analysis to find the equilibrium points and visualize the flows.
 To do a phase plane analysis, we need to create a 2D array of all possible rabbit/fox combinations, and then